 The Department of Public Safety (DPS) can suspend your driver’s license for many reasons.
 The most common reason is typically driving under the influence of alcohol or drugs.
 Some traffic violations or lack of insurance can also leave you with a suspended driver’s license.

 If your driver’s license has been suspended, you will receive an enforcement notification from the DPS.
 The length of your suspension depends on the offense, but is usually one or two years.
 If you have questions about the specific circumstances in your case, you need to speak to your attorney.

 Consequences of a Suspended Driver’s License

 When you have had your driver’s license suspended, it will remain in your driving record.
 This translates to higher insurance premiums on your car insurance.
 If you have subsequent offenses, you could completely lose your driver’s license.
 It is important that you follow all instructions from your attorney and the court when your license has been suspended.

 If you are facing driver’s license suspension, you need to speak to an experienced attorney who has experience with DWI and serious traffic offenses.
 They can help you in creating a plan to get your license reinstated.

-For more information on what to do with a suspended driver’s license, call Joe at Joe Knows Law.
-Dial (972) 562-9700 today to schedule your initial consultation.
+For more information on what to do with a suspended driver’s license, contact Joe at Joe Knows Law online or call (972) 562-9700 today to schedule your initial consultation.
 We can help you with your suspended driver’s license.